A-BS-H/R-Projects/Clustering.md

  ## Ward’s Method
 This method involves an agglomerative clustering algorithm(Bottom-Up).
 Observations are treated separately as singleton clusters.
-Then, compute the Euclidean distance of each pair and successively merge the most similar clusters
+Then, computed the Euclidean distance of each pair and successively merged the most similar clusters.

 ![image](https://user-images.githubusercontent.com/111043457/209178140-373274e8-8afa-44fa-82b7-64d96d2b8bfa.png)